ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 # During the Exam

-During the exam, as we mentioned earlier, we will randomly assign students to seats, allow the exam to progress, look out for any clear signs of cheating and then record all student exam scores along with their assigned seat.
+During the exam, as we mentioned earlier, we will **randomly assign students to seats**, allow the exam to progress, look out for any clear signs of cheating and then record all student exam scores along with their assigned seat.

+It is worth noting that we randomly assign students to seats to control for other reasons for adjacent seated studnets to have similar scores, such as the **possibility that they are friends who studied together in a very similar way**.

 # After the Exam